TuckWai97/Assist-Capacity-Exchange-Development/ReadME.md

       env is your virtual environment name, you can name it as you wish.

-2. Activate your virtual environment
+2. Activate your virtual environment in Windows

     -  `\env\Scripts\activate`